nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 When testing consider the following:

 * __Null or missing arguments__
-  It can be useful to make assertions on input args to ensure you're getting what you expect Avoid _if_ conditions that check for _null and empty_: This results in 4 branches in execution, which you have to test.
+  It can be useful to make assertions on input arguments to ensure you're getting what you expect Avoid _if_ conditions that check for _null and empty_: This results in 4 branches in execution, which you have to test.
 Instead prefer a library method that encapsulates this condition check and simplifies the logic.
 * __Exceptions__
-  Your tests should be explicit about exception handling.
+  Tests should be explicit about exception handling.
-  Don't log expected exceptions in your tests as this will create noise for future developers
+  Don't log expected exceptions in your tests as this creates noise.
 * __Empty collections__
   Iterating over an empty collection can result in cleaner code than having a conditional check.
 But make sure you test for expected behaviour when an empty collection is provided.
 * __Boundary conditions__
-  Always test the edges
+  Always test the edge cases.

 ## Make assertions with appropriate matchers